 Take Measurements — Check room dimensions at your new place, if possible, and make sure larger pieces of furniture will fit through the door.
-If you want to be real hardcore about this you could a floorplanner.

 Order Supplies — Unless we are packing you ourselves it is time to order boxes and other supplies such as tape, bubble wrap, and permanent markers.
-There are a few options but ecobox is great for cardboard boxes and other supplies while bronko box is a great option for crates (only good if you are willing to unpack relatively quickly).
+There are a few options but ecobox (Austin, San Antonio) is great for cardboard boxes and other supplies while bronko box (Austin) and bungo box (Dallas) are great options for crates (only good if you are willing to unpack relatively quickly).
 Now is also a great time to plan that packing party (if you are into parties).

 Painters and Repairmen — If you’re thinking about repainting your new digs, try to give yourself a few days before you have to be out of your old place as you’ll need time to let primers, first, and seconds coats dry before you push furniture against the walls.
 Also, minor repairs are usually easier with no furniture blocking you.
 More tips here.

-Notify Other Important Parties — Alert the following of your move: banks, brokerage firms, your employer’s human resources department, magazine and newspapers you subscribe to, and credit card, insurance, and most important… the utility companies and cable companies!
+Notify Other Important Parties — Alert the following of your move: banks, brokerage firms, your employer’s human resources department, magazine and newspapers you subscribe to, and credit card, insurance, and most important… utility companies and cable companies!

 Board Pets/Arrange for Babysitter — This is not an absolute must but can sure make things easier!